Kandahar (2001 film): DocumentaryKandahar was inspired by an unsuccessful attempt that Nelofer made in 1996 to return to Afghanistan to find her lost childhood friend, Dyana, while Afghanistan was still under Taliban rule. The film combines elements of this true story with fiction, e.g. while Nelofer went to search for her friend, the film presents Nafas searching for her sister.

-Another attempt by Nelofer to visit Afghanistan to search for her childhood friend was made into the 65 minute documentary Return to Kandahar (2003), produced by Paul Jay and Nelofer Pazira.
-It portrays Nelofer's actual return from Canada to Afghanistan in 2002, following the fall of the Taliban government.
+Another attempt by Nelofer to visit Afghanistan to search for her childhood friend was made into the 65-minute documentary Return to Kandahar (2003), produced by Paul Jay and Nelofer Pazira.
+It portrays Nelofer's return from Canada to Afghanistan in 2002, following the fall of the Taliban government.

 In the documentary, Nelofer returns to Kabul, Kandahar, and Masir-e-Sharif, 13 years after she fled with her family in 1989 at the age of 16.
-She eventually finds Dyana's family, and learns that her friend had tragically taken her own life several years earlier.
+She eventually finds Dyana's family, and learns that her friend had committed suicide several years earlier.
 The documentary weaves together Nelofer's personal story with that of Afghanistan itself.